Are you working hard to write creative, quality articles, only to find out that people are not paying attention?

 Here’s an example of statements written in an objective tone:

-News sites and authors usually write articles using an objective tone, because most of the data they’re referencing will come from sources they may not be able to verify independently.
+News sites and authors usually write articles using an objective tone, because most of the data that they’re referencing will come from sources that they may not be able to verify independently.
 Take a look at Techcrunch’s post:

 2).
 Credit the right data source: Always link back to and adequately credit the source of your data.
-Throughout this post, I’ve used data and images from other sites, but I made sure I credited the right sources.
+Throughout this post, I’ve used data and images from other sites, but I made sure that I credited the right sources.
 You should do the same.

 To avoid copyright limitations, link directly to the page that contains the data or stats.
 For example, if you want to use a particular image that you saw in Google image search results, don’t click the image URL.
 Instead, click to visit the site and then link to the page.

 Don’t credit images and data as shown in the image below: